pymc-devs/pymc.io/community/index.md

 ## Conferences

-The PyMC community organizes [PyMCon](https://pymcon.com/), a recurrimg webseries which is currently ongoing!
+The PyMC community organizes [PyMCon](https://pymcon.com/), a recurring webseries which is currently ongoing!

 Follow [**Discourse**](https://discourse.pymc.io/c/events/pymcon-web-series/23), [Twitter](https://twitter.com/pymc_devs), or [LinkedIn](https://www.linkedin.com/company/pymc/) to be notified about all the events!